jkstill/oracle-demos/select-vs-assign/README.md

 /
 ```

-The same assignment can be peformed directly:
+The same assignment can be performed directly:

 ```sql
 declare